dikuchan/capek/README.md

    The most convenient way is to install TORCS from [this repository](https://github.com/fmirus/torcs-1.3.7).
-   The repository contains the most recent version of the simulator with [SCR](https://arxiv.org/pdf/1304.1672.pdf) patches that allow communicating with TORCS via UDP connection.
+   The repository contains the most recent version of the simulator with [SCR](https://arxiv.org/pdf/1304.1672.pdf) patches that allow communicating with TORCS via UDP.

    ```
    $ git clone https://github.com/fmirus/torcs-1.3.7.git